 Mathematical Literacy will provide students with the skills and conceptual understanding to succeed in college-level mathematics courses.
 The course will help students develop conceptual understanding and acquire multiple strategies for solving application problems.
 It contains such topics as numeracy, proportional reasoning, algebraic reasoning, probability, sets, interpreting tables and graphs, and graphs of linear equations.
-Prerequisites: MTH 020 with grade of "C" or higher or satisfactory score on placement test, and RDG 020 with a grade of "C" or higher or satisfactory score on placement test.
+Prerequisites: MTH 020 with grade of "C" or higher or satisfactory score on placement test, and Reading Proficiency.